imoetoo/Decentralized-Exchange-Platform/README.md

    DexModule#Dex - 0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0
    ```

+7. Run `hardhat run --network localhost scripts/copyDeployments.js` - This script copies the deployed contract addresses from `ignition/deployments/chain-31337/deployed_addresses.json` to `dex-frontend/src/deployed_addresses.json`.
+This will be useful when configuring the frontend later.

 We have successfully deployed the smart contracts to the local blockchain network! <br>

-To simplify the above 2 steps, we can instead run the shortcut `npm run deploy:all`, which calls the script `ignition/deployAll.js`.
-This script will first clean previous deployments and then compiles and deploy both the Token and Dex modules in sequence.
-It will then copy the deployment addresses to the frontend directory, which will be useful when configuring the frontend later.
+To simplify the above 4 steps, we can instead run the shortcut `npm run deploy:all`, which calls the script `ignition/deployAll.js`.
+This script will also clean previous deployments first.

 Now, let's populate the DEX with some fake data to simulate real trading activities.
 This is termed "seeding" the DEX.

-6. Run `hardhat run --network localhost scripts/seedOrderBook.js` or the shortcut `npm run seedOrder`.
+8. Run `hardhat run --network localhost scripts/seedOrderBook.js` or the shortcut `npm run seedOrder`.
    - It reads deployed contract addresses of DEX and token contracts from `iginition/deployment/chain-31337/deployed_addresses.json`.
    - We use account 15–19 from Hardhat to simulate traders that place orders.
 For each account, we allocate substantial amount of tokens of each type so that they have sufficient balances to place orders.
 This is termed "minting" tokens to the traders.
    - Each trader approves the DEX contract to spend their tokens on their behalf.